cvxpy/cvxpy/_sources/tutorial/dgp/index.rst.txt

-Disciplined geometric programming (DGP) is an analog of DCP for *log-log convex* functions, that is, functions of positive variables that are convex with respect to the geometric mean instead of the arithemetic mean.
+Disciplined geometric programming (DGP) is an analog of DCP for *log-log convex* functions, that is, functions of positive variables that are convex with respect to the geometric mean instead of the arithmetic mean.

 While DCP is a ruleset for constructing convex programs, DGP is a ruleset for log-log convex programs (LLCPs), which are problems that are